zhangtian-yang/DeepLncPro/README.md

 ## Description:

-DeepLncPro is able to identify the promoters of long non-coding RNA in Human and Mouse.
+DeepLncPro is able to identify the promoters of long non-coding RNA in human and mouse.
 This is an implementation of the published paper "DeepLncPro: an interpretable convolutional neural network model for identifying long non-coding RNA promoters."

 ## Installation: